 Another thing you should keep in mind is the fact that there’s no better way to establish yourself as a niche authority than to start a blog.
 Here, you can share your opinions and expertise, as well as post valuable content.

-By entertaining, educating or instructing your target demographic, you are setting them on a path of customer loyalty.
+By entertaining, educating, or instructing your target demographic, you are setting them on a path of customer loyalty.
 In other words, you are planting the seeds of your future success.

 3. Printed material

-Even though starting a website, blogging and registering on social media might be your priority, you cannot afford to neglect the impact of printed promotional merchandise either.
+Even though starting a website, blogging, and registering on social media might be your priority, you cannot afford to neglect the impact of printed promotional merchandise either.
 For starters, you need to think about your business cards, seeing as how they will play a crucial part in your first impression as an entrepreneur.

 However, you don’t want to stop here.
-Proceed to digital print and envelope printing in order to enhance your brand’s visual presence in the real world.
+Proceed to digital print and envelope printing to enhance your brand’s visual presence in the real world.
 Finally, if you can’t afford to get product packages in bulk, some printing agencies in Sydney offer customizable wrapping paper, which can serve as a suitable alternative.

 Therefore, you should attend all sorts of industry-relevant social events and even be ready to host some of your own (of course, when you’re ready to take the next step).
-In this way, you establish valuable contacts that could in time grow into invaluable partnerships.
+In this way, you establish valuable contacts that could, in time, grow into invaluable partnerships.

 5. Video production

 The audience on Facebook watches about 100 million hours of videos every day, so why not become a part of this?
-Sure, you may doubt the quality of your equipment and your abilities to create a high-end produced video; however, these requirements are no longer as important as they were in the past.
+Sure, you may doubt the quality of your equipment and your abilities to create a high-end produced video; however, these requirements are no longer as necessary as they were in the past.